Tips for Breast Augmentation RecoveryBody Plastic Surgery

-To massage the implants, you should squeeze them several times and gently push them upward, downward, and side to side for 20 seconds.
+To massage the implants, squeeze them several times and gently push them upward, downward, and side to side for 20 seconds.
 After that, massage your breasts in a circular motion, starting from the top of the breast and moving around.

-Notably, the only allowed physical activity during breast augmentation recovery is implant massage and light walking at home.
-It would be best to avoid strenuous activities such as biking, jumping, weight-lifting, swimming, etc. until your surgeon allows you.
+Notably, implant massage and light walking at home are the only allowed physical activity during breast augmentation recovery.
+It would be best to avoid strenuous activities such as biking, jumping, weight-lifting, swimming, etc., until your surgeon allows you.

 Minimizing Scars After Boob Job

 Right after boob job surgery, the doctor applies ointment on the incision site to minimize the scarring; however, you should have a realistic view of the surgical scars.
 Breast augmentation scars may be visible for up to two years, but eventually, they will fade away, and a pale white line may remain on the incision site.
 Meanwhile, you can use laser therapy to diminish the scars, but waiting until the incision heals completely is better.

 Knowing all the necessary post-op tips, you can now take the best care of your health to obtain good results from your boob job.
 Make a mental note that post-surgery cares and a healthy lifestyle are as important as the surgery itself, so following all the tips suggested in this article is crucial.
 Moreover, you can always contact your doctor if you have any problems or discomfort.

 FAQs on Boob Job

 1) When does the heaviness go away after breast augmentation?

 After the boob job, the skin stretches, so you feel tightness and heaviness in your breast.
 Depending on your body, the heaviness will disappear two to five weeks after the surgery.

 2) What day is the most painful after breast augmentation?